-When rumors about Dunder Mifflin going under start to spread and bad news are close, Michael decides to get the office to calm down by playing a southern themed murder mystery game.
-As Michael finds himself unable to break character and wants the game to continue, Pam and Jim worry that he has lost it.
+When rumors about Dunder Mifflin going under start to spread, Michael decides to get the office to calm down by playing a corny Southern Gothic murder mystery roleplaying game called Belles, Bourbon and Bullets.
+As more news about the company's financial crisis trickles in, Michael finds himself unable to break character and wants the game to continue, leading Pam and Jim to worry that he's finally lost his mind.

 Meanwhile, Andy tries to ask Erin out.

 - Anti-Escapism Aesop: Subverted.
 Michael's behavior through the first part of the episode seems to lead into this, as Jim urges everyone to go back to work so they can try to save their jobs, however, when he gets news that the situation might actually be as bad as they fear, he decides that rather than making everyone feel bad, he starts another round of murder mystery.
 He mentions to the camera that, if two parents are in a boat with kids, if one of the parents wants to play a game, rather than row, they might be doing it for the kids and to keep them happy.